Continuum (journal)

 Continuum: Journal of Media & Cultural Studies is a peer-reviewed academic journal affiliated with the Cultural Studies Association of Australasia.
 It was established in 1987 by Thomas O'Regan and Brian Shoesmith.
-It is edited by Panizza Allmark (Senior/Chief Editor), John Tebbutt and Timothy Laurie.
+It is edited by Panizza Allmark (Senior/Chief Editor), Alvin K. Wong and Timothy Laurie.
 The journal is published by Taylor & Francis.

 Abstracting and indexing

 The journal is abstracted and indexed in the International Bibliography of the Social Sciences.